 During the community consultation period one submitter residing approximately 300 metres from the subject site commented that noise levels from the Leederville Hotel site are audible from surrounding residential properties.
-This application relates to the First Floor Indoor Area the Leederville Hotel and it has not been established whether the noise in question is a result of this area, the outdoor area of the Leederville Hotel site, or other late night venues operating within the Leederville Town Centre.
+This application relates to the First Floor Indoor Area of the Leederville Hotel and it has not been established whether the noise in question is a result of this area, the outdoor area of the Leederville Hotel site, or other late night venues operating within the Leederville Town Centre.
+It has also not been established whether the noise in question is non-compliant with the Environmental Protection (Noise) Regulations 1997, as noise being audible from a residential premises does not necessarily mean it is non-compliant.